Anne Abernathy

-Julianne “Anne” Abernathy (born April 12, 1953) is a luge athlete from the United States Virgin Islands and is the oldest female athlete to compete in the Winter Olympics.
+Julianne "Anne" Abernathy (born April 12, 1953) is a luge and archery athlete from the United States Virgin Islands and is the oldest female athlete to compete in the Winter Olympics.
 The 2006 Winter Olympics were her sixth.
 Despite her age, she is a strong competitor with numerous international podium finishes, and she is consistently ranked in the top 20 world rankings.
 She is known within luge circles as "Grandma Luge."
-She is training for the 2024 Summer Olympics as an archer.
+She is training for the LA 2028 Summer Olympics as an archer.
+Abernathy is World Ranked archer with several World and Pan American Championship titles.